-Application for admission is a two-part process.
-Students must apply to both the University and the department.
-In the Department of Biology, the departmental application is incorporated into the general UO online application.
+In the Department of Biology, the departmental application is incorporated into the general University of Oregon online application.
 All application materials are available through the Department of Biology’s website.
-The online application requires payment of the $50 non-refundable application fee using Visa, Mastercard, Discover, or personal check (e-check).
+The online application requires payment of the $70 non-refundable application fee using Visa, Mastercard, Discover, or personal check (e-check).

-In order to submit the online application, you must do the following:
+In order to submit an application, you must do the following:

 1. Take the GRE (Graduate Record Exam).

 The GRE General Test is required for all applicants.
-A GRE Subject Test is recommended but not required.
+A GRE Subject Test is recommended, but not required.
+We do not have minimum score requirements for the GRE.
 Applicants should take the general exam in time for the results to arrive before the application deadline.
 Be prepared to enter your scores and percentiles if you already know them.
-Official GRE test scores must be sent directly to the Department of Biology.
+Official GRE scores must be sent directly to the Department of Biology (do not send them to Admissions or the Graduate School).
 The code for the University of Oregon is 4846 and the code for the Department of Biology is 0203.

 2. Take the TOEFL (non-native speakers only)

 Foreign students for whom English is a second language must have their TOEFL scores sent directly to the University of Oregon.
-The Department of Biology requires a minimum score of 600 for paper-based test or 100 for the Internet-based (iBT) version.
+The Department of Biology requires a minimum score of 610 for the paper-based test or 105 for the Internet-based (iBT) version.
 The TOEFL code for the University of Oregon is 4846.
 No department code is needed.

 We will also accept the IELTS in lieu of the TOEFL.
 Our minimum score requirement is 7.5

 To aid the Admissions Committee in identifying your research interests, you will be asked to select and prioritize up to five faculty members whose research is of particular interest to you.
 Review the faculty research summaries by visiting the individual institute websites.